Registering for your graduation

 You can choose to defer your graduation for a maximum of 12 months after your course completion date.

 Four weeks notice from the date of the ceremony must be given to either cancel or defer your ceremony.
 If fewer than four weeks notice is given, your award will be conferred at your allocated ceremony and your testamur will be sent to your registered postal address following the ceremonies.
 Please allow up to six weeks for delivery.

 Changing your name for graduation

-If you need to change your name for your testamur (certificate), or other graduation documents, email an enrolment variation form (below) with your new details.
-You will also need to include supporting documents, your student number and date of birth.
+If you need to change your name for your testamur (certificate), or other graduation documents, email enrolments with your supporting documents, your student number and date of birth.
 This must be received by the Enrolments five weeks prior to your ceremony date.
 Please also email Graduations to advise of a change of name.